Background Info About Them All

-Bald Eagles Florida has the most nesting pairs of bald eagles outside of Alaska.
+Bald Eagle After Alaska, Florida has the most nesting pairs of bald eagles.
 Where to see nesting bald eagles.

-Brown Pelicans For anyone who spends much time along either
+Brown Pelican For anyone who spends much time along either

 coast, these deserve to be the state bird.
 Where